 As a CDBG entitlement jurisdiction, the City of Napa (the "City") is required to prepare an Annual Action Plan each year that specifies how CDBG funds will be spent to accomplish housing and community development goals during the upcoming program year.
 The actions called for in the Annual Action Plan must coincide with goals and priorities that are identified in the City's Consolidated Plan.
 The Housing Division of the City of Napa Community Development Department oversees the implementation of the Consolidated Plan and subsequent Annual Action Plans.

-This document is the Fifth Year Annual Action Plan ("Annual Plan") for the 2015-2020 Consolidated Plan period, which covers the 2019-2020 program year.
-The Action Plan was originally submitted to the United States Housing and Urban Development ("HUD") in June 2020.
+In June 2019, the City submitted its This document is the Fifth Year Annual Action Plan ("Annual Plan") for the 2015-2020 Consolidated Plan period, which covereds the 2019-2020 program year, to.
+The Action Plan was originally submitted to the United States Housing and Urban Development ("HUD") in June 20192020.

 On March 27, 2020, the President signed into law the CARES Act, allocating over two trillion in relief funds to respond to the COVID-19 pandemic at federal, state, and local levels.
 The CARES Act included additional funds for CDBG entitlement communities and waived the 15% Public Service spending cap for the current and subsequent program year.
-Through the CARES Act, the City was allocated \$347,340 in CDBG CARES (CDBG-CV) funding that was not included in the original Plan.
-The City is amending its 2019 Annual Action Plan to allocate these additional CDBG resources.
-After a public review process, City Council approved the Amended Action Plan on August 18, 2020.
+Through the CARES Act, tThe City was allocated \$347,340 in CDBG CARES (CDBG-CV) funding that was not included in the original Plan.
+The City substantially amended its 2019 Annual Action Plan in August 2020 to allocate this CDBG-CV funding.